cerebral/cerebral/docs/docs/docs/api/context.md

 The context is populated by Cerebral and you can configure this by creating **providers**.
 By default Cerebral adds the following providers on the context.

-### Input
+## Props

 When you trigger a signal you can pass it a payload.
-This payload is the starting point of the input to the signal.
+This payload is the starting point of the props to the signal.
 Given the signal:

 ```js
 [